 Install two off-site groundwater monitoring wells at the locations shown on Figure 2.
 Well locations are subject to access and underground and overhead utility locations.
 Drilling and well construction activities will be performed by a California licensed driller.
 A GR geologist will observe drilling, collect soil samples for chemical analyses, describe the encountered soil, and prepare a log of each boring.
-Well berings will be a depth of approximately 111 feet by: Groundwater is expected to be encountered at approximately 95 feet bgs.
+Well borings will be advanced using 8-inch-diameter hollow-stem augers and truck-mounted drill rig to a depth of approximately 110 feet bgs.
+Groundwater is expected to be encountered at approximately 95 feet bgs.
 Depth to groundwater was calculated by extrapolating previously obtained lithology and groundwater depths in the downgradient direction.

 Groundwater monitoring wells will be constructed of 2-inch-diameter Schedule 40 polyvinyl chloride (PVC) well casing and 0.02-inch machine slotted PVC well screen.
-The screened interval will extend for 20 feet, approximately 5 feet above to 15 feet below groundwater to accommodistion any groundwater fluctuations.
+The screened interval will extend for 20 feet, approximately 5 feet above to 15 feet below groundwater to accommodate any groundwater fluctuations.
 Proposed Well Construction Details are shown on Figure 3.